 If you have a small fracture and your bones did not move around much, you will likely wear a splint or sling that supports your arm, elbow, and forearm.
-You will probably need to wear this for at least 2 - 3 weeks.
+You will probably need to wear this for at least 2 to 3 weeks.

 If your break is more severe, you may need to see a bone doctor (orthopedic surgeon).
 Some fractures require surgery to:

-To help with pain and swelling, apply an ice pack to the injured area.
-Keeping your arm at the level of your heart can also reduce swelling.
+- Keeping your arm at the level of your heart can also reduce swelling.